-- 21.7.1 Before releasing a starting or packaging material for use, the QC in-charge shall ensure that the materials have been tested for conformity with specifications for identity, strength, purity and other quality parameters. - 21.7.2 An identity test shall be conducted on a sample from each container of starting material.
-It is permissible to sample only a proportion of the containers where a validated procedure has been established to ensure that no single container of starting material has been incorrectly labelled.

-This validation shall take account of at least the following aspects:

-- the nature and status of the manufacturer and of the supplier and their understanding of the good manufacturing practises requirements; - the QA system of the manufacturer of the starting material; - the manufacturing conditions under which the starting material is produced and controlled; - the nature of the starting material and the medicinal products in which it will be used.

-Under such a system it is possible that a validated procedure for exemption from the requirement for identity testing of each incoming container of starting material could be accepted for the following:

-- starting materials coming from a single product manufacturer or plant; or - starting materials coming directly from a manufacturer, or in the manufacturer's sealed container where there is a history of reliability, and regular audits of the manufacturer's QA system are conducted by the purchaser (the manufacturer of the medicinal product) or by an officially accredited body.

-It is improbable that such a procedure could be satisfactorily validated for either:
+- 19.7.1.
+Before releasing a starting or packaging material for use, the QC in-charge shall ensure that the materials have been tested for conformity with specifications for identity, strength, purity and other quality parameters. - 19.7.2.
+An identity test shall be conducted on a sample from each container of starting material.
+It is permissible to sample only a proportion of the containers where a validated procedure has been established to ensure that no single container of starting material has been incorrectly labelled. - 19.7.2.1.
+The above validation shall take account of at least the following aspects, namely:- - (a) the nature and status of the manufacturer and of the supplier and their understanding of the good manufacturing practices requirements; - (b) the OA system of the manufacturer of the starting material; - (c) the manufacturing conditions under which the starting material is produced and controlled; and - (d) the nature of the starting material and the medicinal products in which it will be used. - 19.7.2.2.
+Under such a system it is possible that a validated procedure for exemption from the requirement for identity testing of each incoming container of starting material could be accepted for the following, namely- - (a) starting materials coming from a single product manufacturer or plant; or - (b) starting materials coming directly from a manufacturer, or in the manufacturer's sealed container where there is a history of reliability and regular audits of the manufacturer's QA system are conducted by the purchaser (the manufacturer of the medicinal product) or by an officially accredited body. - 19.7.2.3.
+It is improbable that such a procedure could be satisfactorily validated for either- - (a) starting materials supplied by intermediaries, such as brokers, where the source of manufacture is unknown or not audited; or - (b) starting materials for use in parenteral products. - 19.7.3.
+Each batch (lot) of printed packaging materials shall be examined following its receipt. - 19.7.4.
+In lieu of full testing by the manufacturer, a certificate of analysis may be accepted from the supplier, provided that the manufacturer establishes the reliability of the supplier's analysis through appropriate periodic validation of the supplier's test results and through on-site audits of the supplier's capabilities.
+Certificates must be originals and not photocopies or otherwise have their authenticity assured.
+Certificates must contain at least the following information, namely:-

-- starting materials supplied by intermediaries, such as brokers, where the source of manufacture is unknown or not audited; or - starting materials for use in parenteral products. - 21.7.3 Each batch (lot) of printed packaging materials must be examined following receipt. - 21.7.4 In lieu of full testing by the manufacturer, a certificate of analysis may be accepted from the supplier, provided that the manufacturer establishes the reliability of the supplier's analysis through appropriate periodic validation of the supplier's test results and through on-site audits of the supplier's capabilities.
-Certificates must be originals (not photocopies) or otherwise have their authenticity assured.
-Certificates must contain at least the following information: - (a) identification (name and address) of the issuing supplier; - (b) signature of the competent official, and statement of his or her qualifications; - (c) the name of the material tested; - (d) the batch number of the material tested; - (e) the specifications and methods used; - (f) the test results obtained; - (g) the date of testing. - 21.7.5 In-process control records shall be maintained and form a part of the batch records. - 21.7.6 For each batch of drugs, there shall be an appropriate laboratory determination of satisfactory conformity to its finished product specification prior to release. - 21.7.7 Products failing to meet the established specifications or any other relevant quality criteria shall be rejected.
+- (a) identification (name and address) of the issuing supplier; - (b) signature of the competent official and statement of his or her qualifications; - (c) the name of the material tested; - (d) the batch number of the material tested; - (e) the specifications and methods used; - (f) the test results obtained; and - (g) the date of testing. - 19.7.5.
+In-process control records shall be maintained and form part of the batch records. - 19.7.6.
+For each batch of drugs, there shall be an appropriate laboratory determination of satisfactory conformity to its finished product specification prior to its release. - 19.7.7.
+Products failing to meet the established specifications or any other relevant quality criteria shall be rejected.

-21.8 Batch record review
+19.8.
+Batch record review: